anoopctkm/machine-learning/projects/capstone/report.md

 _(approx. 2-3 pages)_

 ### Model Evaluation and Validation

+Testing the final hybrid recommender to be tested involved the following steps:

+- Randomly sample a proportion of movies to hold out as "new" movies.
+This proportion was set to 0.2.
+- Using the reamining data, use the collaborative filtering algorithm to fill in all missing rating data.
+- For each "new" movie, use the content-based filtering approach to estimate a rating for each user.

+The final RMSE of this model was 0.9784.
+It seems that this is worse than the benchmark model.
+This means that the use of true ratings (done by the content-based filtering algorithm alone) was superior to their combined use with ratings estimated via the collaborative-filtering method.

+Thus, the best-performing and final approach is the k-nearest-neighbours content-based filtering recommender system.

 In this section, the final model and any supporting qualities should be evaluated in detail.
 It should be clear how the final model was derived and why this model was chosen.
 In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
 Questions to ask yourself when writing this section:
 - _Is the final model reasonable and aligning with solution expectations?
 Are the final parameters of the model appropriate?_
 - _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_